home | what's new | other sitescontact | about

 Allow me to paraphrase the sum-and-substance of what Abu said:

 Everyone who crosses over is dealt with in a loving way.
 No one is despised or left behind.
 Regarding suicides, it should be said that this manner of entering the etheric world is not recommended; although, here we need to be careful in making any judgments, as circumstances will vary greatly.
 Many people on Earth worry that the suicide will have an especially difficult time.
 This will not necessarily be the case.
 In fact, in certain situations, it may be for the best.
 I do not want to be misunderstood.
 We go to the Earth to learn certain lessons, and the general rule is that we should not cut short our learning time; however, that said, some people suffer so much on the Earth that to stay there any longer could actually make them worse and set them back; in these situations, it could very well be better for that person to take himself to the next world.
-But what about a case in which the suicide may not altogether offer 'just cause' for his departure?
-Even here, while he or she may suffer for a time due to a short-sighted, egocentric act - if that act represents a pattern of selfishness in one's entire life - even so, with the passage of some years (let's say, 100 years), it will all come out the same.
+But what about a case in which the suicide may not altogether offer 'just cause' for departure?
+Even here, while he or she may suffer for a time due to a short-sighted, egocentric act - if that act represents a pattern of selfishness in one's entire life - even so, with the passage of some or many years, it will all come out the same.
 The infraction will have been worked through, the 'payment,' so to speak, to one's higher self, will have been made, and that person will live just as happy a life as anyone else.
 Case closed.

 I offer Abu's words as encouragement to the families who have suffered the untimely loss of a loved one.
 Quite frankly, there are lots of bad things far, far worse than suicide that people do to themselves.
 By "worse" I mean things that ruin one's character, poison one's spirit, creating mental darkness that will send one to detention in the Dark Realms.

 I suggest you review my article, "Levels Of Consciousness," especially the lowest rungs on the ladder -- "the utter shamelessness," fear, guilt, and the rest.
-For examples of the worst, see what's happening in the political world today.
-As Spirit Guide Abu might prescribe, "checking out early" might be a step up for them.

 ultimate fail-safe: the Masada principle